Rutgers School of Environmental and Biological Sciences [Dept. of Animal Sciences]

 The Department of Animal Sciences has developed a Farm Tour Program aimed at guiding small groups of children and/or adults around the cattle, goat, horse, pig, and sheep facilities on Sheepfold Lane.

-I would love to hear from you!
-Send me your story or a photo (with a detailed caption) for our website and/or next newsletter.
-See the News and Events webpage and the current issue of Animal Science Update for recent accomplishments of our students, faculty and staff.
+We would love to hear from you!
+Send us your story or a photo (with a detailed caption) for our website and/or next newsletter.
+See our department Facebook page, the News and Events webpage and the current issue of Animal Science Update for recent accomplishments of our students, faculty and staff.

 Support Animal Science